AaronAmha/CookBook/README.md

 Software Development CSCI 3308 Group Project

 1. Application Description
-The application will be designed to allow users to share their recipes with other users.
-They will be able to upload photos of their final dishes.
-Users will be able to like or dislike the recipes posted to the page, and the most liked recipes will be shown first.
+The application allows users to share their recipes with others as well as get ideas for recipes from an external API called Spoonacular.
+Users are able to upload photos of their final dishes and add ingredients/instructions.
+Users will be able to like or dislike the recipes posted on the page, and the recipes can be sorted by most liked.
-We also want to include a “cook friends” where the user can add other users as friends, and then the only posts on the “cook friends” page will be those of the users added as friends.
-We want to allow for the users to be able to sort by food type as well using a search bar.
+Additionally, users can favorite recipes, which will cause the recipe to be shown in the Favorites tab.
+Finally, users can look at their profile page, which will provide all their information and a slideshow of their recipes.

-2. Contributers -
+3. Contributers -
 Aaron Amha
 Michael Dempsey
 Alex Foucher
 Sarah Sharroufna

-3. Technology Slack (TO DO) -
+4. Technology Stack - HTML, JavaScript, SQL, Docker, Spoonacular

-4. Prerequisites to run the application (TO DO) -
+5. Prerequisites to run the application - Docker

-5. Instructions on how to run the application locally (TO DO) -
+6. Instructions on how to run the application locally -
+   a. git clone https://github.com/AaronAmha/CookBook.git and extract files
+   b.
+Run Docker
+   c.
+Open a Terminal
+   d.
+Navigate to /cookbook/all project code/components/src in the terminal
+   e.
+Run docker compose up -d in the terminal
+   f.
+Once the container in docker is up, navigate to http://localhost:3000/

-6. How to run the tests (TO DO) -
+8. How to run the tests (TO DO) -

-7. Link to the deployed application (TO DO) -
+9. Link to the deployed application (TO DO) -